goldzulu/Synapse-Copilot/README_starter.md

 ## **Step 2: Grab your Trello API key and token**

-1. Create a Trello account or login.
-The first thing you'll need to do is either login to your Trello account or create a new account.
+1. The first thing you'll need to do is either login to your Trello account or create a new account.

 2. Create a workspace if not already.
 Remember the name given to the workspace.